|

 April 2006

-from a psychiatric hospital following action by members of
+Political prisoner released from a psychiatric hospital following action

-to Turkmen President Saparmurat Niyazov and requesting to hold
+President Saparmurat Niyazov and requesting to hold a demonstration

-on the action of 54 members of the US Congress who sent letters
+action of 54 members of the US Congress who sent letters to President

 Full